anona19/AnonaBino/README.md

 ## 2. About Section

-Forward-thinking **Computer Science & Engineering** analyst with a profound focus on robust system architecture, scalable software engineering, and computational intelligence.
-Currently anchoring core academic milestones with a near-perfect **9.73 SGPA**, combining rigorous theoretical principles with hands-on systems programming.
+First-year B.Tech Computer Science student at Cochin University of Science and Technology (CUSAT) with a strong foundation in programming and an outstanding **9.73 SGPA**.
+Passionate about software development, data structures, and applying computational thinking to emerging technologies like autonomous robotics.

-*   **Software Engineering:** Specializing in deterministic systems programming using C/C++, focusing on high-performance algorithms and structured design patterns.
+*   **Software Development:** Building functional software systems and utilities focusing on precision and logical problem-solving.
-*   **AI/ML & Predictive Insights:** Designing modern mathematical frameworks and computational algorithms for intelligent performance intelligence engines and autonomous system architectures.
-*   **Full Stack Development:** Conceptualizing data-driven, local-first architectures integrated with real-time operational workflows and seamless user experiences.
-*   **Product Mindset:** Translating complex technological specifications into mission-critical, award-winning software products designed to scale efficiently under heavy enterprise workloads.
+*   **Robotics & Autonomous Systems:** Actively exploring drone technology stacks, including ROS2, PX4, and simulation environments like Gazebo.
+*   **Hardware-Software Integration:** Transitioning edge inference dependencies (e.g., ONNX) and building resilient IoT communication layers.

 > ### 🚀 Open To
-> High-impact Software Engineering Internships, Collaborative Open-Source Initiatives, AI/ML R&D Programs, and Deep-Tech Hackathons.
+> Software Engineering Internships, Technical Documentation Roles, Open-Source Contributions, and Industry Hackathons.

 ---